 When it’s time for a tune-up, you will likely need to swap out older parts for new ones.
 These include spark plugs, oil filters, fuel filters, PCV valves, belts and hoses.
-The longevity of these items will depend on the make and model of your vehicle.
+These items’ longevity depends on your vehicle’s make and model.
 Consider asking the service department for cost estimates before tune-ups are needed so you will be prepared.

 4. Get your brakes checked

-While there is no standard for how frequently you should have your brakes checked, Cars.com recommends doing this every time your tires are rotated or every six months.
+There is no standard for how frequently you should have your brakes checked.
+However, experts recommend doing this every time your tires are rotated or every six months.

-However, if you notice a change in your brakes while driving, it’s best to have them inspected as soon as possible.
+If you notice a change in your brakes while driving, have them inspected as soon as possible.

 5. Check fluid levels often

 Select a day each month to check your fluid levels and note it in your calendar.
-It will only take a few minutes of your time, and you can make a handy checklist so you will know what to do when the time comes.
+It will only take a few minutes, and you can make a handy checklist to know what to do when the time comes.